Ripper Crew

-The Ripper Crew or the Chicago Rippers was an organized crime group of serial killers, spree killers, mass murderers, child murderers, cannibals, rapists, and necrophiles.
+The Ripper Crew or the Chicago Rippers was an organized crime group of serial killers, cannibals, rapists, and necrophiles.
 The group was composed of Robin Gecht and three associates: Edward Spreitzer and brothers Andrew and Thomas Kokoraleis.
-They were suspected in the murders of 17 bodies by beheading, dismembering, disemboweling and gouging heart and lungs out or skinning in Illinois in 1981 and 1982, as well as the unrelated fatal shooting of a man in a random drive-by shooting.
+They were suspected in the murders of seventeen people by beheading, dismembering, disemboweling and gouging heart and lungs out or skinning in Illinois in 1981 and 1982, as well as the unrelated fatal shooting of a man in a random drive-by shooting.
 According to one of the detectives who investigated the case, Gecht "made Manson look like a Boy Scout."